Music of Washington, D.C.: Go-go

 Go-go music originated in Washington, D.C. during the mid-1970s and began to take its current shape by the late '70s.
-It has become known as D.C.'s answer to hip-hop.
 Its characteristic formula combined simple funk grooves with instrumental percussion and often rapping.
-It is a blend of funk, R&B, and early hip-hop, with a focus on lo-fi percussion instruments and melodic jamming in place of dance tracks, although some sampling is used.
+It is a blend of funk, R&B, and latin music, with a focus on lo-fi percussion instruments and melodic jamming in place of dance tracks, although some sampling is used.
 As such, it is primarily a dance music with an emphasis on live audience call and response.
 Go-go rhythms are also incorporated into street percussion.
-Many District of Columbia soul & funk artists contributed to the characteristic go-go sound, but the main pioneers were The Young Senators, also known as "The Emperors of Go-go", known for their hit tune "Jungle", and Chuck Brown & the Soul Searchers, known for "Bustin' Loose", which became a surprise national hit.
-Later go-go bands include Rare Essence, Trouble Funk, Experience Unlimited (E.U., whose hit "(Doin') Da Butt" was featured in Spike Lee's 1988 "School Daze"), Hot Cold Sweat, AM/FM, The Junkyard Band, Slug-Go and the Southeast go-go band Aggressive Funk.
+Many "District of Columbia" soul & funk artists contributed to the characteristic go-go sound, but the main pioneers were Chuck Brown & the Soul Searchers, known for "Bustin' Loose", which became a surprise national hit.
+Later go-go bands include Trouble Funk, Experience Unlimited (E.U., whose hit "(Doin') Da Butt" was featured in Spike Lee's 1988 "School Daze"), Rare Essence, Hot Cold Sweat, AM/FM, The Junkyard Band, Slug-Go and the Southeast go-go band Aggressive Funk.
 Bands such as Backyard, TCB, and UCB have gained recognition by being featured in music by the rapper Wale.